 Drive Serve in Badminton

 The drive serve is another deceptive serve, the purpose of which is to surprise the receiver.
 It is a flat and fast serve.
-The approach and body positioning for drive serves are the same as the low or flick serve.
+The approach and body positioning for drive serves is the same as the low or flick serve.
 The only difference is the angle of the racket face targeting the trajectory.

 While playing this shot, you need a fast wrist action by squeezing the racket with your fingers and thumb just before the strike.
 Target the drive serve on the backhand area of your opponent.